pujaltedavid/guide-bot/readme.md

 ##### **save_graph(graph, filename)**

-This function saves a graph in a file in `.gpickle` format at your system.
+Save a graph in a file with pickle format on your system directory.
 ```python
 guide.save_graph(G, "Barcelona-Graph")
 ```

 ##### **load_graph(filename)**

-This function loads a graph in a `.gpickle` format file from your system.
+Load a graph from a pickle file from your system directory.
 ```python
 G = guide.load_graph("Barcelona-Graph")
 ```

 ##### **current_location(location)**

-This function generates a `.png` image containing a map with a marker on location.
+Generate a `.png` image containing a map with a marker on the location.
-And returns the name of the file.
+Returns the name of the file.
 ```python
 location = (41.40674136015038, 2.1738860390977446)
 file = guide.current_location(location)